gradation/portfolio/README.md

 A project written from scratch to learn how to rock it.

-I am  sdfsdf sdf sd no cat no    Courtney Averett
+I am Courtney Averett

+It's tea time